Argentina

 • El Chaltén is a great combination, the best time to visit is from September to March.

-• Ushuaia’s best time of the year to visit is between October and early April because its also the only time of the year where you will be able to see the Magellanic Penguins in their breeding season!
+• Ushuaia’s best time of the year to visit is between October and early April because it’s also the only time of the year when you will be able to see the Magellanic Penguins in their breeding season!

 What to Pack for Argentina